-MISTAKE: incorrect placement of the watermark and a too big size.
+MISTAKE: incorrect placement of the watermark and a too-big size.

-The text tone and font is chosen well, as it’s not flashy, but when creating a watermark for photography, do not forget about the basic rule that the watermarks should be placed only in the corners of the photo and have a smaller size.
+The text tone and font are chosen well, as it’s not flashy, but when creating a watermark for photography, do not forget about the basic rule that the watermarks should be placed only in the corners of the photo and have a smaller size.

 4. Using your logo as a watermark